-- 18. Account for the following: - (a) Metal oxides are amphoteric in nature. - (b) Hydrogen gas is not evolved when Zn metal reacts with dilute nitric acid. - (c) NaCl is not a conductor of electricity in solid state whereas it does conduct electricity in molten state. - (d) Metals replace hydrogen from acids but non-metals do not. - (e) Sodium metal is stored under kerosene. - Ans. (a) Some metal oxides show the properties of acidic as well as basic oxides.
+22. Account for the following:

+- (a) Metal oxides are amphoteric in nature. - (b) Hydrogen gas is not evolved when Zn metal reacts with dilute nitric acid. - (c) NaCl is not a conductor of electricity in solid state whereas it does conduct electricity in molten state. - (d) Metals replace hydrogen from acids but non-metals do not. - (e) Sodium metal is stored under kerosene. - Ans. (a) Some metal oxides show the properties of acidic as well as basic oxides.
 Such oxides are known as amphoteric oxides.
-Zinc oxide and aluminium oxide are examples of amphoteric oxides. - (b) Nitric acid is a strong oxidizing agent.
-On reaction with metals, it oxidizes the hydrogen produced to water and itself gets reduced to any of the nitrogen oxides.
-This is why hydrogen gas is not evolved when zinc reacts with dilute nitric acid. - (c) NaCl does not conduct electricity in the solid state because the movement of ions is not possible in the solid state due to the rigid structure of solids.
+Zinc oxide and aluminium oxide are examples of amphoteric oxides. - (b) Nitric acid is a strong oxidising agent.
+On reaction with metals, it oxidises the hydrogen produced to water and itself gets reduced to any of the nitrogen oxides.
+This is why hydrogen gas is not evolved when zinc reacts with dilute nitric acid.

+- (c) NaCl does not conduct electricity in the solid state because the movement of ions is not possible in the solid state due to the rigid structure of solids.
 In the liquid state, the electrostatic forces of attraction between the oppositely charged ions are overcome due to heat.
 Thus the ions can move freely and conduct electricity. - (d) Metals which are above hydrogen in the activity series displace hydrogen from acids but non-metals do not displace hydrogen from acids because they do not have a tendency to lose electrons to the hydrogen ions to reduce them to hydrogen gas. - (e) Sodium is a very reactive metal.
 It reacts vigorously with oxygen and moisture.
 A lot of heat is generated in the reaction and sodium may even catch fire when left in the open.
-Hence to protect sodium and to prevent accidental fires, sodium is stored under kerosene. - 19.
+Hence to protect sodium and to prevent accidental fires, sodium is stored under kerosene. - 23.
 Sample pieces of five metals A, B, C, D, and E are added to the tabulated solutions separately.
 The results observed are shown in the table:

-Metal FeSO 4 CuSO 4 ZnSO 4 AgNO 3 Al 2 (SO 4) 3 1.1 : - : change No change deposit on the A brown coating on the metal change No change

-: - No change No change No change

-: - No change : change No change

-E 1 New coating No change
+Metal FeSO 4 CuSO 4 ZnSO 4 AgNO 3 Al 2 (SO 4) 3 A No change No change No change A coating on the metal No change В A grey deposit on the metal A brown coating on the metal No change A coating on the metal No change С No change No change No change No change No change D No change - No change A coating on the metal No change E - Brown coating New coating New coating No change